Haunter56/SB-Poke-Catch-Game-YT/README.md

 ## **Description**
 [wrap="info"]
-This is a points system for YouTube.
-Viewers will be able to accumulate points by chatting regularly and then redeem their points to trigger actions you create in Streamer.Bot. **Updated for version 0.2.0**
-[/wrap]

-[wrap="warning"]
-Be aware that there is not a way to give points to lurkers as we don't have access to that through YouTube.
-Also, viewers will not get extra points for spamming chat.
+This is a Pokemon Catch game for YouTube where viewers can try to catch wild pokemon that appear and fill out their Pokedex.
+It was designed primarily for YouTube, but could possibly work with Twitch if the Streamer.bot sub-actions and C# code is updated.
 [/wrap]

 ## **Resources**